I’m a first-year PhD student in computer science at UC Berkeley advised by Ben Recht.

 provides a methodologically novel, large-scale proof of historical bias

 against Palestine in The New York Times.
 My complete research paper, linked here, is published with Media, War & Conflict.
-An earlier pre-print of the study is also posted here.
+An earlier pre-print of the study is also posted here and here.
 All associated code is posted free and open-source on Github.
 The study has also been translated into Arabic by Farouk Kouider Moussaoui and is available in the Algerian Journal of Political Science and International Relations.

 SELECTED RESULTS